Legit.ng

-Legit.ng (formerly Naij.com) is a Nigerian digital media and news platform.
+Legit.ng (formerly Naij.com), also known as Legit News, is a Nigerian digital media and news platform run by Naij.com Media Limited, part of Legit (ex-GMEM).

-It is ranked as the #1 news and entertainment platform and the 7th overall most visited website in Nigeria by Alexa Internet.
-Legit.ng is the biggest publisher on Facebook by the audience in ‘Media’ category.
+It was ranked as the #1 news and entertainment platform and the seventh overall most visited website in Nigeria by Alexa Internet in 2018.
+Legit.ng is the biggest publisher on Facebook by the audience in 'Media' category.

 History

 Founded in 2012, Legit.ng has its headquarters in Ikeja, Lagos, Nigeria and launched an editorial hub in the country’s capital, Abuja, in May 2015.
-Legit.ng is partner of Genesis Media global consumer Internet company which also cooperates with Tuko (in Kenya) and Yen (in Ghana).
+Legit.ng is a partner of Legit (ex-GMEM), a global media holding, which also cooperates with Tuko.co.ke (in Kenya), Yen.com.gh (in Ghana), Briefly News (in South Africa) and Sports Brief (worldwide).

 In May 2014, Legit.ng released an Android mobile app.
 It soon became #1 in its category in Nigeria and was featured by Google Play Market.
-The app hit 500,000 installs in 10 months.
-The all-time number of installs is now getting close to 5M.
+The app hit 500,000 installations in 10 months.
+The all-time number of installs is more than 5 million.

-In June 2015, Legit.ng partnered with browser software makers Opera Software and telecoms giant MTN Group to bring "one million days of free Internet to Nigeria".
+In June 2015, Legit.ng partnered with Opera Software and telecom giant MTN Group to bring "one million days of free Internet to Nigeria".

 The website's servers were attacked by hackers in July 2015.

 In August 2015, a news section in the Hausa language was launched.

 In February 2016, Legit.ng was among the first in Nigeria to roll out Facebook’s instant articles.
 In 2017, Facebook did a case study of this launch with Legit.ng and published the story in the Facebook Audience Network.

 In March 2017, Legit.ng started a local journalism project to connect the reporters representing all the 36 states and the FCT.
 In the same period, a missing person initiative was launched, which in future helped Nigerians find their loved ones and return them home.

 In October 2018, Naij.com changed its name to Legit.ng.

 In February 2019, Legit.ng was among 87 media organizations selected across 28 countries to receive Google News Initiative funds.

-In July 2019, Legit.ng received an award for the most people-friendly online platform for election coverage during the 2019 polls.
+In August 2019, Legit.ng receives Award for Migration Reporting by UNESCO on migration news stories.

+In July 2019, Legit.ng was recognized by Suncity News as one of "Nigeria’s Champions of Democracy and Development 2019".
 The recognition was held at the Suncity Champion of Democracy and Development Awards held in Abuja.

 A new desk, human interest, was launched to tell more stories about outstanding Nigerians both at home and in the diaspora in February 2020.
+In March 2020, Legit.ng becomes United Nations SDG Media Compact member.

-In October 2020, Legit.ng organized Big Naija Independence prominent student contest to celebrate Nigeria's 60th Independence.
-The Big Naija Independence contest was aimed at spotting young talented students passionate about journalism and writing.
+In October 2020, Legit.ng organized the Big Naija Independence Contest.
+The contest marked the 60th anniversary of Nigeria's Independence.
+It sought to find talented students passionate about journalism and writing, while giving the opportunity for young people to tell their own stories related to the country's independence.